Winter Wonders in Southern Scotland

 Christmas Shows

 A night out is always a great way to celebrate the holidays and nothing says Christmas like a pantomime!
-Rapunzel is playing throughout December at the Theatre Royal in Dumfries.
-And Cinderella is on for limited runs at the Eastgate Theatre in Peebles.
+Cinderella is playing for much of December at the Theatre Royal in Dumfries and at New Town Hall in Whithorn on 8th December.
+And Aladdin is on the 7th, 8th and 9th December at the Eastgate Theatre in Peebles.

 Theatre Royal Dumfries, view from the stage, Andrew Jardine

-Catch Rapunzel at the Theatre Royal in Dumfries in December.
+Catch Cinderella at the Theatre Royal in Dumfries in December.

 Whet your whistle